1292863248/NCSV/data/video/readme.md

-This folder stores images extracted from video frames.
-Run extract_frames.comy to extract video frames.
+This folder contains the original video files (mp4), which can be downloaded from [here](https://pan.baidu.com/s/1bIj6Oun7h4dWE91p3sL_Cg?pwd=sz2v)